 Apart from the emotional side, this festival also depicts the sustainability of the cultural charm of Himachal Pradesh.
 In 2021, Halda Festival will be celebrated from 24th -26th February.

-1. Gatherings.
 On this occasion, people gather along with their families and loved ones for celebrating this festival and offering their faith to the Goddess Shashikar Apa through their prayers.
-After offering the prayers, bonfires are lighted and people throw in cedar twigs into it.
+After offering the prayers, bonfires are lighted and people throw cedar twigs into them.
 Another interesting thing to note here is that the date for this festival is particularly chosen by the local pujaris along with the place where the festivities would be celebrated.

-2. Dancing, Music and Other Festivities.
 Dance and music are a major part of the celebration on this occasion.
 Apart from the locals, there are many national as well as international tourists who can be seen enjoying the cultural dance and music.
-The main objective of celebrating Halda Festival is to impress the local Gods for seeking better crop production next time.
+The main objective of celebrating the Halda Festival is to impress the local Gods for seeking better crop production next time.
 Another major role for the festivities is to make sure that all the evil and negative energy goes out of the village.
 Perhaps, this is the main reason why each and every member of the family contributes few branches from their respective houses to be lit in the bonfire.
-This essentially signifies the unity in the local community.
+This essentially signifies unity in the local community.

 By Air.
 If you are planning on travelling to this place via flights then one of the best options to reach here would be Kullu Manali Airport situated in Bhuntar.
 This airport is situated at an approximate distance of 80-100 km from Lahaul.